cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

-all tectonic stress to typical plate tectonic forces, either; because of the complexities of deformation in orogens, tectonic stresses could include contributions from processes such as lower crustal flow [e.g. Clark et al., 2005](, orogenic collapse along deep-seated shear zones [e.g. Flesch and Bendick, 2012]) or stresses induced by activity on neighboring faults [e.g., ref].
+all tectonic stress to typical plate tectonic forces, either; because of the complexities of deformation in orogens, tectonic stresses could include contributions from processes such as lower crustal flow [e.g. Clark et al., 2005], mantle circulation on a regional scale [e.g. Flesch et al., 2000] or stresses induced by activity on neighboring faults [e.g., ref],.

 ## Description of the stress state